 - 10.1 Judging will be SUBJECTIVE only.
 There will be no predetermined points for any tricks. - 10.2 There must be a minimum of three judges, one of which will act as Head Judge.
-All must be recognized by CWWC, or National Federation for national events. - 10.3 For each judge team, a Head judge will be chosen.
-After the first rider in the heat, the Head judge will set the score for first rider.
-This will give a solid base for judging this particular heat. - 10.4 Judges must ensure equal riding conditions are applied to all competitors. - 10.5 The scores awarded will reflect each run (pass) with a single combined score from 0-100 points.
+All must be recognised by CWWC, or National Federations for national events. - 10.3 For each judge team, a Head Judge will be chosen.
+After the first rider in the heat, the Heat Judge will set the score for the first rider.
+This will give a solid base for judging this particular heat. - 10.4 Judges where possible must ensure equal riding conditions are applied to all competitors.
+Weather conditions are not in the control of the judges and are therefore excluded from 10.4 - 10.5 The scores awarded will reflect each run (pass) with a single combined score from 1-100 points.
 Only the best of the two runs will be taken as a result.
-The lower scored run will be removed.

-10.6 Each rider shall be allowed two runs through the course during which time he may perform any routine he chooses.
+The lower scored run will be removed. - 10.6 Each rider shall be allowed two runs through the course during which time he may perform any routine he chooses.
 He will be judged on two subjective categories, to arrive at a single combined score for each run.
 Points will be given based on technical performance and impression.
 Riders are encouraged to perform a smooth flowing routine with a wide variety of tricks.
-Each maneuver should be executed as cleanly as possible and taken to its limit.
+Each manoeuver should be executed as cleanly as possible and taken to its limit.

-10.7 Technical performance = 50 %
+10.7 Technical Performance = 50%

 (Level and variety of tricks performed = what did the rider perform) Judges look for the variety and diversity of tricks in a flowing creative sequence.
-In the judge's eyes, a better rider is one who throws a balanced variety of inverts, spins, heel side, toe side, switch, blind tricks, and handle passes etc, using both air tricks and features.
+In the judges eyes, a better rider is one who throws a balanced variety of inverts, spins, heel side, toe side, switch, blind tricks, and handle passes etc, using both air tricks and features

-10.8 Impression = 50 %
+10.8 Impression = 50%

 (Airtime, mastery, style and control of tricks = how did the rider perform) How impressive was the routine, how big did the rider go?
-For Slider and Kicker, how controlled and balanced is the rider?
-The judges look for the degree of effort in each maneuver performed and in the overall run.
-Does the Rider show his personal style in the trick performed?
+For slider and kicker, how controlled and balanced is the rider?
+The Judges look for the degree of effort in each manoeuver performed and in the overall run.
+Does the rider show his personal style in the trick performed?
 Is the trick grabbed, boned, tweaked, shifted?
 Are the tricks landed clean?
 How good is the body position in the air?
 How long was the trick grabbed?
-How good is the approach /cut of the tricks, the flow in the run?
+How good is the approach /Cut of the tricks, the flow in the run?